 Volunteer clinical faculty

 Appointees must contribute significantly to Betty Irene Moore School of Nursing programs and their appointments should reflect important and even unique service to the university.
 The appointments are not used for political or honorary purposes.
 Similarly, reappointments and promotions should reflect continued university service.
-Appointees in this series must contribute annually by participating in teaching, research, committees, training or faculty development activities.
+Appointees in this series must contribute annually by participating in teaching, research, mentoring, training or faculty development activities.

 Volunteer clinical faculty appointments receive no university compensation.
-For an individual who is employed by the university, or who holds a salaried, clinical appointment paid by a UC Davis affiliated site, a concurrent Without Salary Appointment (WOS) must be made in the health sciences clinical professor series, (See APM 278, UCD APM 278).
+For an individual who is employed by the university, or who holds a salaried, clinical appointment paid by a UC Davis affiliated site, a concurrent Without Salary Appointment (WOS) must be made in the health sciences clinical professor series (See APM 278, UCD APM 278).

 Types of appointments:

-UC Davis benefits as a volunteer clinical faculty member:
+Benefits as a volunteer clinical faculty member: